What are wisdom teeth?

 - Don’t smoke as this will cause infection and slow down the healing process

-How soon can I resume regular activities after wisdom teeth surgery?
+How soon can I resume regular activities after wisdom teeth removal surgery?

 In Singapore, an average of 5 days of medical leave is provided to recover from surgery.
 However, actual recovery time varies between individuals.
 This depends on factors like age, the extent of surgery, rest and hygiene.
 Generally, most patients are able to resume daily activities 2-3 days after surgery.
 However, they should avoid sports or any strenuous activity and follow the prescribed medication closely.